RaoVrn/FurEverHome/CONTRIBUTING.md

 - Showing empathy towards other community members

 ### Enforcement
-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at conduct@fureverhome.com.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at prakash.varun.0305@gmail.com.

----

-## 🙏 Thank You

-Thank you for your interest in contributing to FurEverHome!
-Every contribution, no matter how small, helps us build a better platform for pets and families worldwide.

-**Together, we're making pet adoption easier and more accessible for everyone! 🐾❤️**